OData/RESTier/CONTRIBUTING.md

-#How to contribute?

-Contirbution to Domain Framework is on the way...

 ##Discussion
-You can participate into discussions and ask questions about Domain Framework at our [Github issues](https://github.com/OData/DomainFramework/issues).
+You can participate into discussions and ask questions about RESTier at our [Github issues](https://github.com/OData/RESTier/issues).

 ###Bug reports